Why does the universe exist at all?

 Darwin has to be congratulated for presenting the basics.
 It also makes sense that God planned that life itself would have the ability to continually adapt to its changing environment.
 The situation for me is that there is just so much to marvel at, even when only looking surface deep.

 However, when we do look deeper into life here on Earth there seems to be even larger questions to be answered.
-One such major issue relates back to one of the loose ends under the last sub heading.
+One such major issue relates back to one of the loose ends under the last major heading (Our Lucky Planet).
 How do the perfect conditions required to sustain life on Earth just continue?
-How have relatively perfect oxygen and carbon dioxide levels in the atmosphere, and salinity levels in the sea (amongst many others), been maintained?
+How have relatively perfect oxygen and carbon dioxide levels in the atmosphere, and salinity levels in the sea (amongst many others), been created and maintained?

 Biologists struggled to develop a proven theory.
 Geochemists also failed.
 Because of the two extreme views, some joined forces to form the conglomerate science of “biogeochemistry”.
 Even that new field of science has failed so far to produce models that can ‘map’ to the real world’s environmental conditions.
 And there were no answers, regardless of how powerful the computers utilised were, or how intricate their models became.